 At Clean Harbors we believe adaptability and resilience to be central to the sustainability of our global communities.
-We stand at the ready to help and to support our communities and industries through whatever unanticipated challenge awaits; we will face it together.
+We stand at the ready to help and support our communities and industries through whatever unanticipated challenge awaits; we will face it together.

-In fact, Clean Harbors was founded in 1980 to remediate and respond to releases in proximity to Massachusetts Boston Harbor.
-In 1984 the Company prevented a fuel spill from the crippled tanker Eldia and mitigated more than 100,000 gallons from being released to the waters off Cape Cod.

-Today, we manage more than 6,000 environmental response and disaster recovery operations on land and water throughout North America each year.
+In fact, Clean Harbors was founded in 1980 to remediate and respond to releases in proximity to Boston Harbor in Massachusetts.
+In 1984, the company prevented a fuel spill from the crippled tanker Eldia and mitigated more than 100,000 gallons from being released to the waters off Cape Cod.
+Today we manage more than 6,000 environmental response and disaster recovery operations on land and water throughout North America each year.
 Companies and governmental agencies trust our expertise and technical knowledge to handle any environmental emergency with the highest regard to the environment and health and safety.

-The coronavirus pandemic presented new challenges and difficulties to all of us.
-However, Clean Harbors was ready to respond providing decontamination, disinfection, and disposal support.
+The coronavirus pandemic presented new challenges and difficulties to all of us, but Clean Harbors was ready to respond providing decontamination, disinfection and disposal support.
 To date, we have completed more than 23,000 COVID-19 response projects.

-As a Company, responding to emergencies be it natural or man-made disasters, disease, is just part of who we are and what we do.
+As a company, responding to emergencies - whether they are natural, man-made or caused by disease - is just part of who we are and what we do.